1boch1/insertion-sort-visualization/README.md

 # Insertion-Sort-Visualization
-Insertion Sort step by step
+Insertion Sort step by step in JS

 Click the left mouse button to make a step